hlawrence1/international-baccalaureate_internal-assessment_template/README.md

 ## Rationale

-I will use Python because I am most familiar with it and it is relatively simple to use it for robotics.
+I will use GS because I am most familiar with it and it is relatively simple to use it for robotics.
-I will use Java because I am most familiar with it and it is relatively simple to use it for robotics.
+I will use Javascript because I am most familiar with it and it is relatively simple to use it for robotics.
 * Justify your approach to solving the client’s problem.
 Justify your choice of software.
 Your argument must be specific, and directly related to the actual problem being solved.]

 ## Success Criteria
-[Write a bulleted list of criteria you will use to define the success of your product.
-Each criteria must be testable.
-A criteria is similar to a hypothesis; a testable and educated estimation of what your results your product will return.]
+-test how the device can turn the lights off
-??
+-

 # Interview